SNARL1/cmr-analysis/README.md

 ## Notebooks

 Notebooks are available in the [doc/](https://github.com/SNARL1/cmr-analysis/tree/main/doc#readme) and [out/notebooks_code/](https://github.com/SNARL1/cmr-analysis/tree/main/out/notebooks_code#readme) directories.
 Links are to README files that describe how to view notebooks directly from GitHub.
 The `doc/` notebook provides summaries of results from CMR analyses for each of the study populations.
-The `out/notebooks_code/` notebooks are rendered directly from the `xxxxx_createdata_mrmr" and `xxxxx_createdata_mrmr` Rmd files, and describe dataset creation/data analysis steps for each population.
+The `out/notebooks_code/` notebooks are rendered directly from the `xxxxx_createdata_mrmr` and `xxxxx_createdata_mrmr` Rmd files, and describe dataset creation/data analysis steps for each population.

 ## Contact